 An Ontology edit refers to the idea of creating, modifying, or deleting an object.
-Functions supports returning Ontology edits for use in a Function-backed Action.
+Functions support returning Ontology edits for use in a Function-backed Action.
 These Functions are authored using the @OntologyEditFunction

-decorator which provides special semantics to make writing Functions easier.
+decorator which provides special semantics to simplify your code.

 You can write unit tests for Ontology edit Functions using the APIs available for verifying Ontology edits.